 Our parish students who are in college either locally or out of the area also receive regular messages and “care packages” from the Cathedral.

 There are several Adult Christian Education programs run by Cathedral staff and clergy.
-The Diocese of Michigan also offers Christian Education courses through its Whitaker School of Theology.
+The Diocese of Michigan also offers Christian Education courses through it's Whitaker Institute.
 The Cathedral also acts as a meeting place for the Education for Ministry distance-education program administered by the University of the South (also known as Sewanee).

 Tuesday Night Dinner and Class: On most Tuesday evenings during the School Year there is a Bible study class that usually has contemporary culture as a background.
 This class, led by our Director of Religious Education, Mrs. Kit Ilardi, looks at God in various ways: through recent movies, through poetry and literature, through TV shows, and through music.
 This class may also explore at other topics such as world religions, types of prayer, Biblical Archeology, and morality in the church to name a few.
 The class starts at 6:00 PM with a free will donation dinner and then gets into the main class at 6:30 PM.
 The class ends about 8:30 PM.

 Whitaker Institute is a partner in ministry with the Diocese of Michigan.
 The school provides continued theological education and formation for lay and ordained persons and offers: Workshops on Sexual Misconduct, Eliminate Racism Training, a diaconal training program, a year long discernment program, a Leadership Development Program and much more.
-A PDF of the 2013-2014 course catalog can be found HERE
+Visit the Whitaker site HERE